MOSH-Insa-Toulouse/Projet_Capteur_Coussen_Barnova/README.md

 <img src="https://github.com/MOSH-Insa-Toulouse/Projet_Capteur_Coussen_Barnova/blob/main/Pencil_hardness_scale.png?raw=true" width="500" height="80">

 Results can be found in the file Measures.
 We get linear slope of the calibration curve which confirms that resistance depends on strain.
 It is possible to make a sensor with pencil drawn paper.
 Even though, our sensor gives limited results, we measured how the resistance changes as a function of curvature and we are able to link it to bending.
+This explanation can be found in the document "Test bench".
 However, wires connection induced on paper a lot of error because of lack of stability.

 <img src="https://github.com/MOSH-Insa-Toulouse/Projet_Capteur_Coussen_Barnova/blob/main/Result_HB.jpeg?raw=true" width="490" height="300">